Want to find out more about the Certificate in Photography Studies? Express interest to connect with this program and receive updates.

 The Certificate in Photography Studies is a standalone program with three required courses and a choice of five electives.

 Most students take two to three years to complete the certificate (three years is realistic based on current scheduling and course availability).
-Ryerson requires that you complete the certificate within six years.
+Ryerson requires that you complete the certificate within five years.

 As a general guideline, you should allow three additional hours per week, per course, outside of classroom hours.
 This will vary from week to week and will depend on your learning style, readings, and assignments.